r1c0n/gws/README.md

 ## ⚙️ Configuration

-Gamma Web Server uses a JSON configuration file to customize its behavior.
+`Gamma Web Server` uses a `JSON configuration file` to customize its behavior.
 You can specify the port, the document root & more in the configuration file.
-Find the configuration file in the project's root directory.
-It will be called **config.json**.
+You can find an example config.json in the src/json directory.
+One will be generated when the project is built.

 Here is an example of what the **config.json** should look like.